Man Shot Multiple Times in Hartford

-A man was taken to the hospital after getting shot multiple times in Hartford on Saturday and police are investigating.
+A man was taken to the hospital after getting shot multiple times in Hartford early Thursday morning.

-Officers were called to Maple Avenue around 2 a.m. after getting a ShotSpotter activation.
+Officers were called to Allyn Street around 1:10 a.m. after getting a ShotSpotter activation.

-When police arrived, they said they canvassed the area and found a scene.
+When police arrived, they said they found evidence of gunfire in the area.

-Shortly after, authorities said a man in his 40s arrived to an area hospital for treatment of multiple gunshot wounds.
-Investigators have not released details about the man's condition.
+Shortly after, police said a man in his 40s arrived at an area hospital for treatment of two non-life threatening gunshot wounds.

 Local